 Māori key to MPI's strategy

-Māori agribusiness is a key component of MPI's strategic goals.
+Māori agribusiness is a key component of the Ministry for Primary Industries' (MPI's) strategic goals.
 Our strategy commits to supporting the primary sectors, including Māori, to maximise the benefits from the sustainable use of their primary sector assets.
 Supporting the growth of the Māori economy will also support the growth of New Zealand's economy.
 Māori economic development and regional development are inseparable.

 Working with the Māori agribusiness team

-MPI's Māori Agribusiness: Pathway to Increased Productivity (MAPIP) programme aims to partner with Māori to overcome some of the unique challenges you face when developing your primary sector assets.
-The programme has a specific focus on Māori primary sector assets (agriculture, horticulture, forestry, or seafood) that are in collective ownership.
+MPI's Māori Agribusiness team aims to partner with Māori to overcome some of the unique challenges you face when developing your primary sector assets.
+We offer 2 programmes with a specific focus on working with Māori primary sector assets (agriculture, horticulture, forestry, or seafood) in collective ownership.

-An essential component of the programme is developing and sustaining mutually beneficial relationships between Māori and MPI.
-So, when you're ready to achieve your aspirations for your primary sector assets – from production, through processing, to exporting, MPI can work in partnership with you to identify tailored support to help you to make this happen.
+An essential component of our work is developing and sustaining mutually beneficial relationships between Māori and MPI.
+We have a network of regional staff.
+So, when you're ready to achieve your aspirations through developing your primary sector assets – from production through processing to exporting, MPI can work in partnership with you to and identify tailored support to help you to make this happen.

 [This video is narrated off-screen, while the concepts are illustrated in real-time on a white drawing board.]